Koha-Community/kohadocs/en/source/01_installation.rst

 Introduction to the Koha Installation Process
 ================================================

-This is the Koha Installation Manual 17.05 for Koha 17.05.
+This is the Koha Installation Manual

 The Koha Library Management System installation process uses 2 tools: